jaruba/channel-logos/README.md

 - `margin`: _optional_, default is "20", the size of the padding for the logo in pixels

 This action will create a new folder in `./export` named based on the `logo-preference` and `background-color` choices with the processed images.

----

-**Important:** Consider creating a PR to this repository with the `./logo_paths.json` file if you pull in a new export so we keep the data fresh in the repo too.
-Also, you can create a PR to the `web` branch of this repo with the exported image results.
-The `web` branch is available online at `https://jaruba.github.io/channel-logos/` and is a community effort to offer diverse options for TV channel logos.